cloudmesh-community/sp19-222-90/project-report/report.md

 ## Implementation and Design

 The machine learning technique KNN (K-Nearest Neighbors) is a technique often used for classification or linear regression predictive problems.
 The algorithm relies on feature similarity, or the process of checking how an input sample will resemble the training set.
 Using the Euclidean distance formula, KNN calculates which features of the input sample are nearest to the training set.
-The figure shown below, is a graphical illustration of this process.
+The figure shown below is a graphical illustration of this process.

 ![](images/KNN_Euclidean.jpg)